Morrow County Airport

 Morrow County Airport is a public airport located two miles southwest of Mount Gilead, Ohio, United States.
 It is owned and operated by the Morrow County Airport Authority.

+History

+Plans for an airport in Morrow County began as early as August 1965, when the possibility was suggested at a county commission meeting.
+By late February 1968 an 80 acre site had been selected.
+A contract for the construction of a 3,500 ft runway was awarded in early August.

+The county approved a contract to pave the ramp and add lighting in mid July 1970.
+At the same time, it approved leasing the airport to Aero Industries Incorporated.

+By 1975 the airport had yet to show a profit.
+The airport, along with a Cessna Pilot Center, was initially scheduled to be dedicated on 18 August 1977.
+However, it was later announced as being planned for October 2nd.

+Butch Fisher, an agricultural pilot, became airport manager in mid to late 1982.

+A proposal was made in December 2019 to locate an aircraft maintenance business at the airport.

 Facilities and aircraft

 Morrow County Airport covers an area of 88 acre which contains one runway designated 10/28 with a 3,497 × 65 ft asphalt pavement.

 There is no fixed-base operator at the airport.
 However, plans to upgrade the airport's hangar and passenger terminal were announced in 2019.

 For the 12-month period ending June 7, 2022, the airport had 3,120 aircraft operations, an average of 60 per week: 99% general aviation and <1% military.
 For the same time period, 21 aircraft were based at the airport: 20 single-engine airplanes and 1 helicopter.

+Fisher's Ag Service, an agricultural aviation business, is based at the airport.